Hosting Operations

 Deletes or truncates filesDiff Restored Config Against Expected

-You need to compare a restored configuration file with the expected fixture copy.
+You need to compare a restored configuration file with the expected example copy.

 Command